 New Space: a shift in the space industry and its technological impacts

-How the New Space industry has redefined the boundaries of the traditional space industry
+How New Space has redefined the boundaries of the traditional space industry

 by Sullivan Plet